 • openstack with regular users (temporary users can be created via the 'users' context if admin user is specified for the platform).

-Module: rally.plugins.openstack.context.sahara.sahara_job_binaries sahara_output_data_sources [Context]
+Module: rally_openstack.task.contexts.sahara.sahara_job_binaries sahara_output_data_sources [Context]

 Context class for setting up Output Data Sources for an EDP job.